 - 1) Knock on the door. - 2) Introduce yourself to the resident. - 3) Perform hand hygiene. - a.
 Cover all surfaces of hands with hand sanitizer. - b.
-Rub hands together until hands are completely dry. - 4) Explain the procedure to the resident. - 5) Observe the dinner tray. - 6) Uses paper, pencil, and/or mental computation to determine the number of mls consumed. - 7) Decide on mls of fluid consumed from each container. - 8) Candidate obtains total fluid consumed in mls. - 9) Place the call light or signal calling device within easy reach of the resident. - 10) Maintain respectful, courteous interpersonal interactions. - 11) Perform hand hygiene. - a.
+Rub your hands together until they are completely dry. - 4) Explain the procedure to the resident. - 5) Observe the dinner tray. - 6) Uses paper, pencil, and/or mental computation to determine the number of mls consumed. - 7) Decide on mls of fluid consumed from each container. - 8) Candidate obtains total fluid consumed in mls. - 9) Record the total ml consumed from the tray on the previously signed recording form. - 10) The candidate's calculated total and the pre-measured total are within the required range. - 11) Perform hand hygiene. - a.
 Cover all surfaces of hands with hand sanitizer. - b.
-Rub hands together until hands are completely dry. - 12) Record the total ml consumed from the tray on the previously signed recording form. - 13) The pre-measured total and Candidate-calculated total are within the required range.
+Rub your hands together until they are completely dry. - 12) Place the call light or signal calling device within easy reach of the resident. - 13) Maintain respectful, courteous interpersonal interactions.